groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Macro-Enabled Presentation are Macro-enabled Presentation files that are created with Microsoft PowerPoint 2007 or higher versions.
+Represents a PowerPoint Open XML Macro-Enabled Presentation (.pptm), which are macro-enabled presentation files created with Microsoft PowerPoint 2007 or higher versions.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/pptm